sfu-stats-beerz/sfu-stats-beerz.github.io/README.md

 In particular, note that for URLs to be clickable you need to wrap them in `< >` tags.
 E.g. `<http://website.com>`.

-To add or edit a new static page (e.g. the About page, or maybe you want to add a link page), add or edit a Markdown (`.md`) file in the root folder.
-E.g. take a look at the file `about.md`.

 To edit an old post, find the post in the `_posts` folder, click on it, and click on the `Edit` button near the top right.
 Edit away, write a commit message, and commit your change.
 The site will re-generate on its own.

+To add or edit a new static page (e.g. the About page, or maybe you want to add a link page), add or edit a Markdown (`.md`) file in the root folder.
+E.g. take a look at the file `about.md`.
+Again, either click on the file and then click `Edit` or click the `+` button to the right of `sfu-stats-beerz.github.io/`.